richelbilderbeek/correct_cpp/CONTRIBUTING.md

 # Contributing

-Awesome that you are reading this!
+Awesome that you are reading this :+1:

  * For questions, you can create an Issue
  * Changes go via Pull Requests